-The Facilities department and Campus Safety are responsible for issuing parking citations.
+Campus Safety is responsible for issuing parking citations.
 In addition to parking citations, the department will coordinate with local towing agencies if a vehicle needs to be towed.
 The owner or operator of the towed vehicle is responsible for the towing cost.
 If the owner or operator of a vehicle arrives before the towing company, the owner or operator is responsible for paying any service fee that may apply.

-Citations: Tickets are issued to the Mount Marty University registered owner.
+Citations: Tickets are issued to the Mount Marty University registered permit owner.
 Tickets are issued for the following violations:

 - No Valid Parking Permit

-- Visitor Parking Only
+- Visitor Parking Only\

-- Handicap Parking Only
+- Handicap Parking Only\

-- Reserved Parking
+- Reserved Parking\

 - 30 Minute Parking

-- Fire Lane
+- Fire Lane\

-- Parking After Designated Hours
+- Parking in Undesignated Lot

 - No Parking Anytime (Driveway, Gym, etc.)

 - Vehicles in No Parking Zone are Subject to Tow-Away.

 All tickets carry a fine, which will be billed to the student's account by the Business Office.
 Unpaid citations may hinder class registration or receiving a student transcript.
-Fire lanes, handicap and reserved parking is clearly marked, and the fines are escalated for violations.
+Fire lanes, handicap, visitor and reserved parking is clearly marked, and the fines are escalated for violations.
 Escalated tickets cannot be appealed.

 Appeals Process: Citations may be appealed within two (2) weeks of the ticket issue date.
-Students wishing to appeal a citation must contact the Office for Student Affairs and fill out a Violation Appeal form with the actual ticket.
+Students wishing to appeal a citation must contact Campus Safety and fill out a Violation Appeal form with the actual ticket.
 Students may not appeal tickets for fire lane, handicap, reserved or Sacred Heart Monastery parking tickets.